whelew/P-Five-Mildew/README.md

 - Used to handle image arrays and numerical operations, normalisation.
 - Example: np.array(img) / 255.0
 ### [Pandas](https://pandas.pydata.org/):
-- This was used to manage and manipualte datasets, such as image paths, labels, CSV logs.
+- This was used to manage and manipulate datasets, such as image paths, labels, CSV logs.
 - Example: pd.read_csv('outputs/logs/final_model_history.csv')
 ### [Matplotlib](https://matplotlib.org/):
 - Matplotlib was used for image plotting during image analysis, along with performance metrics, training history plots.